-Just be sure to start desensitizing your dog to wearing articles of clothing and accessories prior to Halloween if you want them to wear the outfit for a longer period of time.
+One quick tip: Be sure to start desensitizing your dog to wearing articles of clothing and accessories prior to Halloween if you want them to wear the outfit for a longer period of time (and not just for a photo!).
 Otherwise, put the costume on and snap a photo before the dog rips it off.

-Take Some Inspiration From the Movies
+Take Inspiration From a Favorite Movie

-Do your kids have an obsession with Teenage Mutant Ninja Turtles and want to be them for Halloween?
+Do your kids have an obsession with Teenage Mutant Ninja Turtles?
 Dress up your furry friend to match.
-This costume is easier than it looks to make.
-All you need is a turkey fry pan, paint, ribbon, and a dog shirt to get started.
+This costume is easier than it looks to make—all you need is a turkey fry pan, paint, ribbon, and a shirt to get started.

 03 of 19

 04 of 19

 Fashion a Unicorn Horn